mrisse-1998/student-project-2025-espaces-verts/README.md

 # Student Project Template 2025

-This is an [Observable Framework](https://observablehq.com/framework/) app.
+Test - This is an [Observable Framework](https://observablehq.com/framework/) app.
 To install the required dependencies, run:

 ```
 npm install